Remote Head Emergency Lights

 What is a remote head?

-A remote head is a low-voltage lamp fixture with no internal battery.
-It illuminates only when connected to a compatible remote output from a central power unit.
+A remote head is a low-voltage emergency lamp head with no internal battery.
+It illuminates only when connected to a compatible remote output from a remote-capable power unit.

 How many remote heads can I run?

-It depends on the power unit’s voltage (3.6/6/9.6/12V) and watt capacity.
-Sum the watts of all heads (plus any on-board lamps) and confirm the system maintains a 90-minute runtime.
+It depends on the power unit’s remote output voltage (3.6/6/9.6/12V) and watt capacity.
+Sum the watts of all connected heads (plus any on-board lamps) and confirm the system maintains the required 90-minute runtime.

 Do remote heads need special wiring?